Monday, October 2, 2023

 The Incredible Work Of The WHO

-Below are the main milestones and achievements the WHO has accomplished.
+Below are some of the main milestones and achievements reported by WHO

 Smallpox Eradication Program